DeepGraphLearning/MATH60629A_2025A/project.md

 ## Timeline
 - [Team Registration](https://hecmtl-my.sharepoint.com/:x:/g/personal/dena_firoozi_hec_ca/EfqzR4uXbiFElWDqMYWV1lwB6xolsAbMGYmsS7Ore-3_pg?e=AlqsdG).
 Teams of 3 or 4 students.
 Due: **January 31, 2024, by the end of the day EDT.**
 - Study plan, due: **between February 14-28, 2024 by 11:55pm** Upload the PDF of the proposal to ZoneCours/Remise de travaux) by the head of the team (one upload per each team).
 - Project meeting: **February 21 to March 7, 2024**.
-If you want to meet earlier than March 7, you must submit your study plan a week ahead of the meeting and indicate in the plan that you want to meet earlier.
+The earlier you submit your study plan the earlier you can get feedback and start working on you your project.
+If you want to meet earlier than March 7, you must submit your study plan a week ahead of the meeting.
 - Project Presentation, due: **April 8, 2024 (12:00 pm EDT)**.
 Upload the PDF version of your poster/slides to ZoneCours/Remise de travaux by the head of the team (*one upload per each team*).
 - In-class Presentation, on **April 11, 2024**.
 - Final group report, due: **April 18, 2024 by the end of the day EDT**.
 Upload the PDF of the final group report to ZoneCours/Remise de travaux by the head of the team (one upload per each team).